Congressional Research Service: Access to CRS reports

 Previously they were confidential.
-While not classified, they were exempt from FOIA due to Congressional privilege and therefore not readily accessible nor was their authenticity easily verifiable.
-Prior to September 2018, CRS products were only made directly available to members of Congress, Congressional committees, and CRS's sister agencies (CBO and GAO) through the internal CRS Web system.
+While not classified, they were exempt from Freedom of Information Act requests due to congressional privilege and, therefore, not readily accessible, nor was their authenticity easily verifiable.
+Prior to September 2018, CRS products were only made directly available to members of Congress, congressional committees, and CRS's sister agencies (CBO and GAO) through the internal CRS Web system.

 Predecessors

-Other than a passing generic reference to “reports” in its statutory charter, CRS has no mandate for these products.
+Other than a passing generic reference to "reports" in its statutory charter, CRS has no mandate for these products.
 They are created in the context of the overall mission of CRS to provide research support to Congress.